 Jobs and Business Opportunities

-Where is the Marijuana Migration Taking People?
+Where is the Cannabis Migration Taking People?

 For example, in Colorado, a statistically significant increase in migration to the state began in 2011 according to The Pot Rush: Is Legalized Marijuana a Positive Local Amenity research study by Diego Zambiasi and Steven Stillman.
-The report states that between 2005 and 2009, an average of 187,600 people moved to Colorado each year to access medical marijuana.
+Between 2005 and 2009, an average of 187,600 people moved to Colorado each year to access medical cannabis.
 Between 2010 and 2013, the number of people who moved to Colorado increased by 20,760 per year (an 11% increase).

-Will the Marijuana Migration Continue?
+Will the Cannabis Migration Continue?

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.